msfninja/wcs/README.md

 #### 2. Modify the `\server\server.js` file

-Go to the `server.js` file which is located in the `/server` directory, and find the `Root` function.
-If you haven't touched the file, it should at line 130.
+Go to the `server.js` file which is located in the `\server` directory, and find the `Root` function.
+If you haven't touched the file, it should be at line 130.
 Copy/paste one of the already present methods anywhere within the `Root` function, for example this one:

 ```javascript
 this.shutdown = () => {